Individualized Studies BA with Concentrations in Social Sciences

 About the Program

-The BAIS with a concentration in History and Politics offers students an interdisciplinary overview of history and politics that also offers coursework in geography and sociology.
-Students begin with a choice of introductory surveys in World History, American Government and Politics, and Global Politics, and move towards upper-division courses in both disciplines.
-The course of study includes choices in qualitative and quantitative research methods and a senior interdisciplinary capstone in the social sciences.
-The program encourages students to further explore opportunities outside the classroom with internships, independent studies, and study abroad.
+Students choosing this BAIS concentration begin with a choice of introductory survey courses in World History, American Government and Politics, as well as Global Politics before moving towards upper-division courses in both disciplines.
+Students also gain hands-on experience in the gathering of knowledge through their choice in qualitative or quantitative research methods and a senior interdisciplinary capstone in the social sciences.
+The program encourages students to further explore opportunities outside the classroom with internships, independent studies, study abroad, and participation in Model UN.

 Potential Career Paths